 She listens when she is utterly broken.

-She puts others needs in front of herself.
+And puts others’ needs in front of herself.

 And while she is serving, she receives one more request, “Please bring me a piece of bread in your hand.”
 But, she has no bread to offer.
 She has no food in her house.
 She has a scant of flour and a speck of oil.
 That’s it.
 She had nothing to give.